lukalafaye/HackDown/README.md

 git clone https://github.com/lukalafaye/Jekyll-MarkDown/
 ```

-2. Running jekyll to make a static web server

 # Deployment

 ## Running jekyll to make a static web server

-To build and make a static server, type this command inside Jekyll-Markdown folder:
+**To build and make a static server, type this command inside Jekyll-Markdown folder:**

 ```
 jekyll s
 ```

-3. Finally, check that the web server is running by typing this address in your web browser:
+**Finally, check that the web server is running by typing this address in your web browser:**

 ```
 localhost:4000